kertox662/PythonPackageInstaller/README.md

 HOW TO USE
 1. When including in a project, provide the lib folder on the top level of the project.
+Inlcude all files in the repository lib folder in the project folder.
 This ensures that the functions can reach each other.
 Additionally, make sure to have a resources folder for the pip script and the list of target packages.
+This can be done easily by simply copying both folders from the repository to the project.

 2. Packages can be specified in two ways:
     - Modifying the list named "targetPackages" in install_Functions.py under lib